wror/wror.github.io/_posts/2024-3-3-integration.md

 Often those other teams might be slow to release, or might not communicate well regarding their releases.

 The trick here is for the motivated team to get task IDs from other teams whenever those other teams make changes for them.
-For example, when the the GUI Team1 wants to support a new order type, and needs the backend Team2 to support it, they need to get an ID from Team2, say MYJIRA123.
+For example, when the GUI Team1 wants to support a new order type, and needs the backend Team2 to support it, they need to get an ID from Team2, say MYJIRA123.
 Then, before Team1 schedules a release, they can ask Team2, "did you release MYJIRA123 yet to production?"